Playing sports is good for you in many ways. It's a great way to be active, connect with friends, ease stress, and enjoy your free time.

 Social Security disability.
 Social Security offers disability benefits.
 You may qualify if you are unable to do the work you were doing before your injury.
 You may also qualify if you can't do any other kind of work because of physical or mental impairment.

 Medicare.
-If you are disabled and unable to work for more than two years, you qualify for Medicare.
+If you are disabled and unable to work for more than 2 years, you qualify for Medicare.
 That's the case even if you are below retirement age.

 Medicare can be particularly helpful if your disability involves ongoing medical costs.